Princeton-CDH/.github/.github/ISSUE_TEMPLATE/django_admin.md

 **List Fields (optional)**
 Which fields (if any) should be editable on the django admin list view?

+**Field translation (optional)**
+Which fields (if any) do you want to provide in multiple languages?

+**Related models**
+List any directly related models (database tables) that would be helpful to edit when on the same page when editing this one.

 **Additional context**
 Add any other context about the model or database here.
 Include a link to a database diagram if one is available.